akashchoudhary436/Face-Detection/README.md

-# Real-Time Face Landmark Detection and Data Capture
+# Real-Time Face Landmark Detection and Face Shape

 ## Overview

-This project captures facial landmarks from real-time video, extracts features based on these landmarks, and saves both the landmarks and features to an HDF5 file for later use.
-The program uses OpenCV for face detection, Dlib for facial landmark detection, and CSV for storing data.
+This project captures facial landmarks from real-time video, extracts features based on these landmarks.
+The program uses OpenCV for face detection, Dlib for facial landmark detection.

 ## Features

 - Real-time face detection and landmark extraction
-- Saving of facial landmarks and feature vectors to an HDF5 file
 - Visualization of facial landmarks and intermediate points in the video feed

 ## Prerequisites